|

 Atlas

-of Scottish History to 1707, edited by Peter G B McNeill
+of Scottish History to 1707, edited by Peter G B

-and Department of Geography, University of Edinburgh,
+Medievalists and Department of Geography, University

-for many aspects of Scottish history.
+text for many aspects of Scottish history.
 Maps of interest

 include Roman roads, placename distribution, royal itineraries,

 monastic foundations, churches and many others.
+Now

 Early